-- Mold spores are microscopic and float along in the air and may enter your home through windows, doors, or AC/heating systems or even hitch a ride indoors on your clothing or a pet.
+Mold spores are microscopic and float along in the air and may enter your home or business through windows, doors, or AC/heating systems.

 Mold spores thrive on moisture.
 Mold spores can quickly grow into colonies when exposed to water.
 These colonies may produce allergens and irritants.

-- Before mold remediation can begin, any sources of water or moisture must be addressed.
+Before mold remediation can begin, any sources of water or moisture must be addressed.
 Otherwise, the mold may return.